Tour de France

-There are usually between 20 and 22 teams, with eight riders in each.
-All of the stages are timed to the finish; the riders' times are compounded with their previous stage times.
-The rider with the lowest cumulative finishing times is the leader of the race and wears the yellow jersey.
-While the general classification garners the most attention, there are other contests held within the Tour: the points classification for the sprinters, the mountains classification for the climbers, young rider classification for riders under the age of 26, and the team classification, based on the first three finishers from each team on each stage.
+Twenty to twenty-three teams of eight riders usually compete.
+All of the stages are timed to the finish, and the riders' times are compounded with their previous stage times.
+The rider with the lowest cumulative time is the leader of the race and wears the yellow jersey.
+While the general classification attracts the most attention, there are other contests held within the Tour: the points classification for the sprinters (green jersey), the mountains classification for the climbers (polka-dot jersey), young rider classification for riders under the age of 26 (white jersey), and the team classification, based on the first three finishers from each team on each stage.
 Achieving a stage win also provides prestige, often accomplished by a team's sprint specialist or a rider taking part in a breakaway.

+A similar race for women was held under various names between 1984 and 2009.
+Following criticism by campaigners and the professional women's peloton, a one/two-day race (La Course by Le Tour de France) was held between 2014 and 2021.
+The first Tour de France Femmes was held in 2022.

 History

 Origins

 The Tour de France was created in 1903.
 The roots of the Tour de France trace back to the emergence of two rival sports newspapers in the country.
-On one hand was Le Vélo, the first and the largest daily sports newspaper in France, which sold 80,000 copies a day; on the other was L'Auto, which had been set up by journalists and businesspeople including Comte Jules-Albert de Dion, Adolphe Clément, and Édouard Michelin in 1899.
-The rival paper emerged following disagreements over the Dreyfus Affair, a cause célèbre (in which the 'anti-Dreyfusard' de Dion was implicated) that divided France at the end of the 19th century over the innocence of Alfred Dreyfus, a French army officer convicted—though later exonerated—of selling military secrets to the Germans.
+On one hand was Le Vélo, the first and the largest daily sports newspaper in France, on the other was L'Auto, which had been set up by journalists and businesspeople including Comte Jules-Albert de Dion, Adolphe Clément, and Édouard Michelin in 1899.
+The rival paper emerged following disagreements over the Dreyfus Affair.
+De Dion, Clément and Michelin were particularly concerned with Le Vélo—which reported more than cycling—because its financial backer was one of their commercial rivals, the Darracq company.
+De Dion believed Le Vélo gave Darracq too much attention and him too little.
+De Dion was rich and could afford to indulge his whims.
 The new newspaper appointed Henri Desgrange as the editor.
 He was a prominent cyclist and owner with Victor Goddet of the velodrome at the Parc des Princes.
-De Dion knew him through his cycling reputation, through the books and cycling articles that he had written, and through press articles he had written for the Clément tyre company.